touyou/SmallLight/docs/product-spec.md

 - Combine directory and filename into an absolute POSIX path.

 ### Debug HUD
-- Present a SwiftUI HUD positioned bottom-right.
+- Present a SwiftUI HUD anchored top-left by default and hidden until toggled via menu or hotkey.
 - Shows latest resolved path as monospaced text, includes Copy button and keyboard shortcut (`⌘C`).
 - Maintain history of the last five entries.
 - Configurable automatic copy-to-clipboard.